fluiddyn/fluiddyn/doc/overview.rst

 Python programming language
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+FluidDyn is mostly a set of Python packages.
+They are written mostly in Python with also small bits of Cython, C and C++.
 Since it is still necessary to convince some people in the field that it is a good idea to use Python, here is a list of some reasons for using this language in research.

 - **Free and open-source**: the main implementations of the language (Cpython, PyPy, etc.) and the libraries.